 A large suite in a hotel won’t cut it for a multi-generational family.
-Instead, stay in a curated resort residence at The Bear’s Den Resort Orlando.
+Instead, stay in a luxury resort home at The Bear’s Den Resort Orlando.

-These residences are more comfortable than a hotel suite as they foster togetherness while providing spacious accommodations.
+These resort homes are more comfortable than a hotel suite as they foster togetherness while providing spacious accommodations.
 It can even be less expensive than individual hotel rooms.

 At The Bear’s Den, we provide your family with personal space while staying connected in a luxury home-like setting.
 This makes social distancing easier and more relaxing, as opposed to a big city, which can be overwhelming for families with young kids.
 Getting around can also be a challenge in larger groups.